BA (Hons) in Music

 Further Entry Requirements:

-- Leaving Cert Music (or an equivalent qualification, or demonstrative performance ability) is also desirable.; Applications are invited from students with diverse music backgrounds including Traditional/Folk, Classical, Popular, Contemporary and Jazz.
+- Leaving Cert Music (or an equivalent qualification, or demonstrative performance ability) is desirable.
+Applications are invited from students with diverse music backgrounds including Traditional/Folk, Classical, Popular, Contemporary and Jazz.

 - Individuals with a passion for music from classical, popular and Irish traditional backgrounds